Becoming a Food Process Engineer

 Step 2: Earn a Graduate Degree

 While a graduate degree is not mandatory for entry into a food process engineering career, it may be useful for those who wish to advance their profession or pursue academic careers.
 A few schools offer graduate programs in food process engineering and food technology.
 In addition, some biological engineering programs have specializations in food engineering.

 Step 3: Find Employment

 After finishing college, individuals can find food process engineering positions in a variety of industries.
-Many work in the food production industry, but they can also work in the chemical or biochemical industries, for government agencies, for pharmaceutical manufacturers or at academic institutions.
-The BLS notes that the greatest area of growth for this profession may be in private industry, so engineers seeking employment may want to start in that sector.
+Many work in the food production industry, but they can also work in the chemical or biochemical industries, for government agencies, for pharmaceutical manufacturers, or academic institutions.
+The Bureau of Labor Statistics notes that the greatest area of growth for this profession may be in private industry, so engineers seeking employment may want to start in that sector.